arnicuscTeam/ACP_Underserved_Counties/README.md

 https://www.census.gov/programs-surveys/community-resilience-estimates/partnerships/ntia/digital-equity.html.
 Here,
 the census determined if a county was considered rural.

-To collect the tribal counties, we downloaded the Shapefile of Tribal blocks provided by USAC, which can be downloaded using https://www.usac.org/wp-content/uploads/lifeline/documents/tribal/shapefile-of-tribal-lands.zip.
+To collect the tribal counties, we downloaded the shapefile of Tribal blocks provided by USAC, which can be downloaded using https://www.usac.org/wp-content/uploads/lifeline/documents/tribal/shapefile-of-tribal-lands.zip.
 Since the blocks are not identified in this file, we used ArcGIS and overlayed the tribal blocks with the tabulation blocks to determine which blocks were tribal.
 From here, we aggregated the number of people that lived in these tribal blocks, and if the